klameer/intellisolve.co.uk_3/README.md

 This is where things get more interesting.
 You can go beyond Excel with Python.

 Pattern matching.
 Read a large body of text very quickly and extract out the information you need with powerful language processing tools.
 Read and write files or summarise data that is all over the place in different file formats in different directories.

-Web scraping is where you can visit many web pages and get specific informati
+Automatically visit as many web pages as you want and parse them for information.
+Schedule tasks that can be performed

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxODkwMjQ4MywtMTUzMTAyODk4MiwxNj
+eyJoaXN0b3J5IjpbMjAzNTkxNTIwNiwtMTUzMTAyODk4MiwxNj
 A2NTU1NDBdfQ==
 -->